 Nonprofit credit counseling agencies exist to help people get out of debt.
 Even though they offer one potential solution, they’re legally prohibited from “driving” you to that choice.
 They MUST cover all the solutions available and let you know if there’s a better choice for your situation.
 So, you’re worried about running the numbers and comparing solutions on your own, contact a nonprofit certified credit counseling agency.

 On home equity loans and HELOCs, the chart above shows that these options have an increased risk that the others don’t.
 If you fail to make payments, your lender can start the foreclosure process.
 Losing your home to pay off credit cards is generally just not worth it.

 Even if the housing market is stable and your property value is steadily increasing, consider that a HELOC matures in 10 years.
 That’s a long time for our economy to take a nose dive.
 For instance, plenty of homeowners found themselves trapped in underwater mortgages for borrowing against equity during the Great Recession.
 The bottom can fall out, even if your finances are stable.

 Make sure to check with a HUD-certified housing counselor before you tap your home equity.
 They can help you assess the risks to make sure you make the right choice.
 However, in general, if you have other options for consolidation open to you, choose those first.

-Article last modified on August 31, 2017.
+Article last modified on November 20, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: 5 Ways to Consolidate Credit Card Debt - AMP.
+Mobile users may also access the AMP Version: 5 Best Ways to Consolidate Credit Card Debt - AMP.